michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 # Activity 3: editing FLARE configuration files in your lake repo

-HERE - Vahid to show which files need to be configured with simname (tutorial+theirname) and anything else that may need to be user-specific
+HERE - Vahid to show which files need to be configured with sim_name (tutorial+theirname) and anything else that may need to be user-specific

 what date range? one month.
 06/01/2022 - 06/31/2022